carlescliment/sinatra-personal-webpage/_posts/rubifying-my-blog.md

 **Learning**

-  Yes, I am currently discovering Ruby (although I did a small project with Rails a year ago or so) and writing an own personal webpage is a good place to start with.
+  Yes, I am currently discovering Ruby (although I did a small project with Rails a year ago or so) and writing an own personal webpage is a good place to start.

 **Removing waste**